Thank You Sports Commissions!

 CYCLING – Amy Crabb and Charles Lindner

 Teri Simpson didn’t play sports as a young girl.
 In fact, team sports weren’t even offered in her school.
 Married with kids as a soccer mom, she sat on the sidelines and watched her kids develop their physical skills but also came to know the value that the team experience had on their lives.
 Teri started playing soccer at age 51 after some other soccer moms invited her to try it out.
 More than a dozen years later, she not only plays in the Sonoma County Women’s Soccer League, but has competed in the World Masters Games in Canada, Italy and Australia.
-A poster child for senior sports, Simpson is in her 4th year as the commissioner of soccer.

 TABLE TENNIS: John Wong Sports Commissioner